lccortez/oic/insight/getting-started/custom-dashboards/custom-dashboards.md

 ### Custom Dashboard

     A. On the Models page, Click the model for which you want to create a custom dashboard and ensure that the model has indicators (dimensions and measures) defined.
-If not, follow the steps in Define Indicators in Learning Objective 4.
+If not, follow the steps in Define Indicators in Learning Lab 6.
         1. On the Models page, <Click> the model for which you want to create a custom dashboard and ensure that the model has indicators (dimensions and measures) defined.
-If not, follow the steps in Define Indicators in Learning Objective 4.
+If not, follow the steps in Define Indicators in Learning Lab 6.

         2. In the model's console, click <Create> The Create Dashboard Dialog will appear.
             a.
 Enter a suitable name for the dashboard